LaTeXBuddy/LaTeXBuddy/CONTRIBUTING.md

 > #### Helpful!
 >
-> If you use VSCode or PyCharm with Poetry plugin, every in-IDE terminal window
+> If you use VSCode or PyCharm, every in-IDE terminal window
 > will activate the environment automatically

 To deactivate the shell, simply type `deactivate` and hit Enter.